diasraphael/javascript/assets/javascript.md

 ...
 ES2020/ES11

-1. Dynamic typing
+1. Dynamic typing:

 we do not manually define type of the value, instead datatypes are determined automatically in javascript.

 ## Notes: